lando/compose/README.md

 * [Examples](https://github.com/lando/compose/tree/main/examples)
 * [Development](https://docs.lando.dev/compose/development.html)

-## Issues, Questions and Support

-If you have a question or would like some community support we recommend you [join us on Slack](https://launchpass.com/devwithlando).

-If you'd like to report a bug or submit a feature request then please [use the issue queue](https://github.com/lando/compose/issues/new/choose) in this repo.

 ## Changelog

 We try to log all changes big and small in both [THE CHANGELOG](https://github.com/lando/compose/blob/main/CHANGELOG.md) and the [release notes](https://github.com/lando/compose/releases).